Two moduli spaces of abelian fourfolds with an automorphism of order five

 We investigate the geometry of these varieties, in particular we determine the points which correspond to Jacobians of genus four curves, and we consider the number of vanishing theta\-nulls for the ppav's parametrised by these Shimura varieties.
 We also determine the canonical model for the Shimura surface, it turns out to be the complete intersection of two $S_5$-invariant cubics in $\PP^4$.
 The symmetric group $S_5$ has, up to tensoring by the sign representation, a unique irreducible 5-dimensional representation and this representation has a unique invariant cubic and a unique cubic which transforms with the sign representation.
 It is remarkable that the Shimura surface is the variety in $\PP^4$ defined by these two cubics, so it is `completely determined' by group theory.

 The Shimura surface is dominated by a Hilbert modular surface.
-In fact, we show that the points on the Shimura surface correspond to abelian varieties which are isogenous to a self product of an abelian surface whose endomorphism algebra contains the field $\QQ(\sqrt{5})$.
+In fact, we show that the points on the Shimura surface correspond to abelian varieties which are isogenous to a self product of an abelian surface whose endomorphism algebra is an order in the field $\QQ(\sqrt{5})$.

 We also consider the arithmetic of these Shimura varieties.
 In particular, we investigate a tower of Shimura curves.
 We show that the Jacobians of all curves in this tower decompose completely into elliptic curves.
 The L-series of these elliptic curves are explicitly related to classical and Hilbert modular forms.
 A quotient of the Shimura surface is a K3 surface with a genus one fibration.
 We relate this fibration to the self product of an elliptic curve from the tower of Shimura curves.
 This allows us to determine the zeta function of the Shimura surface.